Professional Entry-Level Admissions Requirements and Selection Process

 - All application materials are reviewed for completeness and timeliness.
 Applications received by January 10 are considered in Round 1 and have a greater chance of selection.
 Applications dated after January 10 and no later than March 1st may receive consideration in Round 2 of the selection process.
 Priority is given to applications submitted for Round 1.

-- A foundational grade point average (FGPA) is computed using an applicant’s best grades in the following courses necessary for success in the program: English, psychology, sociology, anatomy, physiology, microbiology, and statistics.
+- A foundational grade point average (FGPA) is computed using an applicant’s best grades in the following courses necessary for success in the program: English I & II, anatomy, physiology, microbiology, nutrition and statistics.
 The FGPA is used in the selection process.

 - Applicants are ranked according to an Admissions Selection Rubric.
 If credentials are competitive, applicants are invited to Part 2 of the process: Interview and Activities.